onsi/ginkgo/docs/index.md

 Ginkgo will guarantee that these specs will never run in parallel with other specs.

 Under the hood Ginkgo does this by running `Serial` at the **end** of the suite on parallel process #1.
-When it detects the presence of `Serial` specs, process #1 will wait for all processes including process1 to exit before running the `Serial` specs.
+When it detects the presence of `Serial` specs, process #1 will wait for all other processes to exit before running the `Serial` specs.

 ### Ordered Containers